Prakhar-USF/ml-reddit/data_processing/features.md

 - `is_selftext`: whether or not thread comment is on had selftext
 - `parent_cos_angle`: consine similarity between comment and its parent comment's embeddings
 - `title_cos_angle`: consine similarity between comment and its thread's title's embeddings

+## Added for Final Dataset
+- `no_past_comments`: number of comments on thread before this comment was posted
+- `score_till_now`: score of thread at the time this comment was posted